UNLOCKING IGA BEST PRACTICES: A COMPREHENSIVE GUIDE

 3. Analyze authentication mechanisms: Understand the various methods used for user authentication, such as passwords, multifactor authentication (MFA), biometrics, or single sign-on (SSO).
 Identify the strengths and weaknesses of each mechanism.

-4. Assess identity governance processes: Evaluate the existing processes and procedures related to user identity management, provisioning, and deprovisioning.
+4. Assess identity governance processes: Evaluate the existing processes and procedures related to user identity management, provisioning, and de-provisioning.
 Identify any gaps, inefficiencies, or risks in these processes.

 5. Consider user types: Identify the different types of users within the organization, such as employees, contractors, partners, and customers.
 Understand their specific needs and access requirements.